 3. Grand Theft Auto: San Andreas

 More than just a crime game, this was a full-on criminal-fantasy simulator that began with petty turf wars on the streets of Los Santos and eventually reached the bizarre heights of stealing a jetpack from an Area 51 stand-in on the orders of a CIA drug pusher.
-GTA hasnt done anything quite this ambitious since; in fact, its hard to think of any other game that has.
+GTA hasn't done anything quite this ambitious since; in fact, its hard to think of any other game that has.
 This was the high-water mark for one of the PS2s most defining series, making it easily worthy of ranking high on this list.

 2. Metal Gear Solid 3: Snake Eater

 Metal Gear Solid 3: Snake Eater was a unique step forward for the PlayStation defining series.
 A 1960s-set Cold War sequel starring Solid Snake's near-identical father, Naked Snake (aka Big Boss) it moved the action into a vast jungle.
 The setting forced you to manage your camouflage, kill animals for food, and heal your wounds with field surgery.
-The stealth gameplay was top-notch, as was the emotionally wrenching story built around unforgettable boss fights.
+The stealth gameplay was top-notch, as was the emotionally wrenching story built around unforgettable and hugely iconic boss fights.
 For all those reasons and more, Snake Eater is arguably yet to be overshadowed by any subsequent MGS sequel.

 1. God of War 2

 After God of Wars smash debut in 2005, everyone sort of figured that any sequel would show up on the PS3.
 No dice.
 Two years after most of us had counted the PS2 out, God of War 2 came storming in with action that was bigger, bloodier, fiercer and - surprisingly - better looking, with no visible toll taken on the PS2's almost then ancient hardware.